23subbhashit/StoryTellar/README.md

   - Provides suggestive methods for  imputing and deleting rows and columns.
   - Support for map visuals,using plotly.
   - Provides statistical methods like zscore and iqr(interquartile range)
-  - Support for categorical and numerical data, using matplotlib and seaborn.
+  - Support for categorical and numerical data plotting, using matplotlib and seaborn.

 ## Installation